top of page

 Help Clients Get HOA Approval For Solar Panels

-Because HOAs regulate 40 million homes, it is critical to be able to serve this market to grow your business.
-Moving solar projects forward with HOAs may require knowing the laws, submitting paperwork, and being flexible with the solar system design.
-Even in areas with solar access laws, homeowners may need to adapt to HOA requests to gain project approval.
+With HOA restrictions on solar panels affecting 40 million homes, it's crucial to navigate HOA solar panel guidelines to grow your business.
+To move solar projects forward with HOAs, you'll need to know the local laws, submit necessary paperwork, and be flexible with the solar system design.
+Even in areas with solar access laws, homeowners may still need to adjust to HOA solar panel restrictions to get approval.

-If you complete work in a given neighborhood and do a good job, it will likely lead to referrals.
-Once you have worked with a given HOA board and established a positive relationship, it will likely be easier to get approval for future projects.
+If you complete work successfully and build a good reputation in a neighborhood, it can lead to valuable referrals.
+Establishing a positive relationship with the HOA board will also make it easier to get approval for future solar projects.

 GreenLancer is dedicated to accelerating solar energy deployment by helping remove roadblocks for solar installers.
 Our permit-ready solar plan sets and engineering services help contractors scale their operations with on-demand solar energy solutions.
 Complete the form below to learn more about how to get started using our solar design, permitting, and engineering services.